Get the AI Strategy Playbook Now

 Geographic Customer Segments

-Apple operates globally but that doesn’t necessarily mean it has the same mix of customers in each market.
-In developing countries it is mainly the affluent that can afford Apple prices as a result of average wages being lower.
+Apple operates globally, but that doesn’t necessarily mean it has the same mix of customers in each market.
+In developing countries, the affluent are mainly the ones who can afford Apple prices because average wages are lower.

 Demographic, Psychographic and Behavioural Segments

-The highest uptake of Apple iPhones are teenagers in the US but the highest spenders are older generations.
-However, the complexities of breaking down segments vary by Country, age, lifestyle, income, personality, and behaviors e.g. lifestyle.
+Teenagers in the US have the highest uptake of Apple iPhones, but older generations are the highest spenders.
+However, the complexities of breaking down segments vary by Country, age, lifestyle, income, personality, and behaviours, e.g., lifestyle.

-As an example, in examing single households, there are significant differences in spending based on age.
+For example, in examining single households, there are significant differences in spending based on age.

 The Apple Business Model Value Propositions

-The core value proposition was around the products and operating systems that formed the main revenue streams for Apple.
+Apple’s core value proposition revolved around the products and operating systems that formed its main revenue streams.
 More recently, Apple has expanded into services such as music streaming and TV+.
-These build on the core value propositions but also have their own distinct ones.
+These services build on the core value propositions but also have their own distinct ones.

 • Think different